 Today social proof is the culmination of all the outside influences that are directed at you and/or your company.
-The idea behind the use of that term is that is that if enough people say certain things about you or your company, it influences others in thinking the same way, good or bad, about you, your company or your products or your services.
-The types of social proof goes beyond the traditional customer reviews.
+The idea behind the use of that term is that if enough people say certain things about you or your company, it influences others in thinking the same way, good or bad, about you, your company or your products or your services.
+The types of social proof go beyond traditional customer reviews.
 Your social proof is influenced by your social networks, your social media posts, social sharing and the comments left on those platforms.

 Studies have shown that the younger generations as they mature into consumers, they are very likely to use social proof to influence their decision to purchase a product.
 They are also more likely to share their experiences on social media, leave reviews, and overall, be influenced by what other people, whether they know them or not, say about you.
 With that said, you can use this social influence to your advantage to reach more potential customers.
 Here are some of the marketing tactics you can use to increase your social proof.